ballerina-platform/module-ballerinax-googleapis.sheets/gsheet/modules/listener/Module.md

 ```

 ### Step 2: Create a new listener instance
-Create a `sheetsListener:SpreadsheetConfiguration` with the spreadsheet ID obtained, and initialize the listener with it.
+Create a `sheetsListener:ConnectionConfig` with the spreadsheet ID obtained, and initialize the listener with it.
 ```ballerina
     sheetsListener:SheetListenerConfiguration congifuration = {
         port: <LISTENER_PORT>,